lingmann/dcos/providers/aws/templates/production.md

 * For more information on creating a DCOS cluster, see the [Mesosphere beta documentation](http://beta-docs.mesosphere.com/install/eapaws/#create
 )</a>.
-  * The username and password are included in the Early Access welcome email.

 | Region Name | Region Code | Single Master | HA: Three Master |